 In a large pot, bring the Corned Beef in water to a boil, lower to a low simmer or low boil and cover the pot.
 Cook about 3 to 4 hours.
 Check on the pot every hour or so to make sure liquid does not cook out, and add more water if needed.
 It's okay if the liquid cooks out by half, this will make an intense broth for the veggies.

-After about 3 hours you can chop the cabbage, carrot and potatoes.
+After about 3 hours you can chop the cabbage, carrot, and potatoes.

 Once the broth meets your tastes, then add the chopped veggies.
-Bring to a low simmer, cover the pot and cook veggies about 20 minutes.
+Bring to a low simmer, cover the pot and cook veggies for about 20 minutes.

 If you like crunchy cabbage, then cook carrot and potato first, about 15 minutes, then add chopped cabbage.
 Cook until cabbage reaches desired crunchiness, usually 10 minutes or so.